 You’ve probably heard about honing steels before—more simply known as steels.
 You might even have one stashed away in your knife block—that metal rod with a handle that came with your knife set that you’ve rarely, if ever, taken out and used on your kitchen knives.
 You might have seen a butcher use one, if not in real life, at least in movies.
 But what the heck are you supposed to do with it?
 Sharpen knife blades?
 Impress your guests?
-(Photo below: a DMT ceramic honing rod and Henckels traditional steel.)
+(Photo above: a DMT ceramic honing rod and Henckels traditional steel.)

 In the kitchen-knife world, a flurry of confusion surrounds what a steel—or honing steel, or honing rod, or hone—actually is and does.
 For good reason.
 There are a lot of terms floating around out there for similar and not-so-similar tools.
 And sometimes what looks like the very same tool (no matter what you call it) will have two rather different functions.
 To top it off, many manufacturers seem to have taken a vow of secrecy and offer descriptions of their products that are cryptic at best.
 So if you’re looking for some clarity . . . read on.

-Honing is non-destructive while sharpening is not.
+“Honing is non-destructive while sharpening is not.”

 A steel simply realigns the edge of a knife blade while a sharpener grinds off metal to create a new edge.
 They both achieve the same end, a sharper knife—but accomplish it in different ways.
 Honing is non-destructive while sharpening is not.
 Honing is a maintenance task to be performed quite often while sharpening should be done as little as possible.
 You hone a knife until the edge finally gets so worn down that you need to sharpen it again.

 What’s especially confusing is that what looks like the very same tool—a rod with a handle on it (aka a steel)—may be designed to either hone or sharpen, and sometimes do both.
 To understand this better, we need to take a quick close-up of a knife blade.

-Dexas Jelli Board, 11 x 14-1/2-inch—Green, Red, Orange, Blue
+Dexas Jelli Board, 11 x 14.5-inch—Green, Red, Orange, Blue

 Other than honing regularly, the best thing you can do to keep your kitchen knives sharp is to use the right kind of cutting board.
 (Wood and plastic are the best—read my in-depth article on Cutting Boards — Wood and Plastic.)
 Don’t let the fun colors fool you—these are high-quality polypropylene boards that are just the right density for kitchen knives.
 I’ve had my Dexas board for a decade and it still looks presentable.
 BUY NOW @ Amazon